 This new foundation was developed to assist clubs, who do not have their own foundation, with the management of charitable service projects.

-The Foundation Inaugural Trustees are Ron Broida, Pedro Cevallos-Candau, Scott McAdam and Dennis Gorman.
+The Foundation Inaugural Trustees are Ron Broida, Luis deLeon, Dennis Gorman, Cheryl McIntyre and Fred Otto.
 David Phelps serves as the Chief Administrative Officer.

 The IRS has designated the foundation as a 501c3 Not for Profit.

 The foundation trustees have applied for an Illinois Sales Tax Exemption as a registered Charity.

 Submit this form to set up your club's account with the Foundation, the $25 annual fee must be included.

 Submit this form for each project prior to the start of the project, once you have been approved for an account with the Foundation.

 Charitable Foundation Process Handout

 The Charitable Foundation of Rotary 6450, Inc. ("Foundation") has been established to accept donations to fund charitable and educational activities developed and sponsored by Rotary International District 6450, Inc. and its member Rotary Clubs in good standing.
 These include community service projects generally in the following areas of focus.

 - Prevention and resolution of conflicts and the promotion of peace